Timothy Woods

 pellet hopper filled with pellet wood

 Traeger offers 18, 20, or 24 pound pellet hoppers.
 According to their website, you’ll use around 1 - 3 pounds of pellets per hour.
-If you’re cooking at low temperatures, your pellet smoker will be able to go around 18 - 24 hours without being refiled.
+If you’re cooking at low temperatures, your pellet smoker can go around 18 - 24 hours without being refiled.

 Rec Tec offers pellet hopper space of 20, 30, 40, and an impressive 66.
 According to Rec Tec, the smallest pellet hopper size of 20 will give you more than 20 hours of uninterrupted cooking time.